Molecular, Cellular, and Developmental Biology (MCDB)

 HTBA

-* MCDB 4750a or b, Senior Independent Research Joseph Wolenski
+* MCDB 4750a, Senior Independent Research Joseph Wolenski

 Research project under faculty supervision, ordinarily taken to fulfill the senior requirement.
 This course is only available to MCDB seniors and they are awarded a letter grade.
 Students are expected to spend approximately ten hours per week in the laboratory.
 To register, the student must prepare a form, which is available from the course site on Canvas@Yale, and a written plan of study with bibliography, approved by the faculty research adviser.
 The form and proposal must be uploaded to Canvas@Yale by the end of the second week of classes.
 The final research paper is due in the hands of the sponsoring faculty member, with a copy uploaded to Canvas@Yale, by the last day of classes.
 Students who take this course more than once must reapply each term; students planning to conduct two terms of research should consider enrolling in MCDB 485, 486.
 Students should line up a research laboratory during the term preceding the research.
 Fulfills the senior requirement for the B.A. degree if taken in the senior year.
 Two consecutive terms of this course fulfill the senior requirement for the B.S. degree if at least one term is taken in the senior year.